redislabs-training/keybase/README.md

 docker run -p 6379:6379 redislabs/redisearch:2.4.3
 ```

-1. Configure the Redis database credentials in `config.py`.
+1. Configure the Redis database credentials in the `config.py` file.
 2. Create the index (documents are stored in Hashes).

 ```